ohawas21/PSM-Protech-Computer-Vision-Project-/Documentation/ml_pipeline_workflow/workflow_details.md

   The *PipelineManager* oversees the entire workflow, ensuring each dependency is met and steps are executed in the correct order, maintaining the integrity and efficiency of the pipeline.

 ---

-## Conclusion

-This ML pipeline is a comprehensive, modular, and sequential process designed to address the complexities of extracting and analyzing blueprint data for production feasibility.
-The modular design allows individual components to be developed, tested, and maintained independently while the orchestration layer ensures smooth integration of all parts.
-This README, along with the accompanying UML diagram, provides a clear roadmap for both implementation and future development.

-Copy and paste this README content into your markdown file to provide a detailed overview of the project workflow.